TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

     name1       tumor   tumor.1.bam
     name1       normal  normal.1.bam
     name2       tumor   tumor.2.bam
+    * --reference: path to the FASTA genome reference (indexes expected *.fai, *.dict)

 Optional input:
-    * --reference: path to the FASTA genome reference (indexes expected *.fai, *.dict)
-    * --dbsnp: path to the dbSNP VCF
+    * --dbsnp: path to the dbSNP VCF (required to perform BQSR)
-    * --known_indels1: path to a VCF of known indels
+    * --known_indels1: path to a VCF of known indels (required to perform realignment around indels)
-    * --known_indels2: path to a second VCF of known indels **NOTE**: if any of the above parameters is not provided, default hg19 resources under /projects/data/gatk_bundle/hg19/ will be used
+    * --known_indels2: path to a second VCF of known indels (required to perform realignment around indels) **NOTE**: if any of the reference parameters is not provided, default hg19 resources under /projects/data/gatk_bundle/hg19/ will be used

     * --intervals: path to an intervals file to collect HS metrics from, this can be built with Picard's BedToIntervalList (default: None)